pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 There are more than two dozen different established metrics to calculate the alpha diversity.
 We will start with a small subset of methods.
 Feel free to read more details about other metrics [here](http://scikit-bio.org/docs/latest/generated/skbio.diversity.alpha.html).

+As we noted before, there are a different number of sequences per sample.
+When quantifying the alpha diversity, this could cause difficulties.
+However, *in silico* rarefaction analysis will account for this.
+Rarefaction provides a method of comparison between different communities, whereby each community is "rarefied" back to an equal number of sampled specimens.
+For example, a rarefaction with a depth of 75 is a simulation of what your sequencing results would look like if you sequenced exactly 75 reads from each sample.
+To look at alpha diversity systematically, we will performed many rarefactions to investigate the richness of our samples.

 Compute the alpha diversity by generating rarefaction curves.

 ```bash